 Within the first three months of pregnancy, it's important to visit a doctor to set up a prenatal care plan.
-At each prenatal visit, your doctor will check your and your baby's health.
-They may also talk to you about:
+At each prenatal visit, your doctor will check your health and the health of your baby.
+Your doctor may also talk to you about: